camacho/markdown-magic-prettier/README.md

 All [`prettier` options](https://github.com/prettier/prettier#options) are supported.

-There are two defaults set:
+There are a few defaults set:
 <!-- AUTO-GENERATED-CONTENT:START (PRETTIER) -->
 ```js
 const defaults = {